zmoazeni/harvested/README.md

 ## Notes on Harvest Estimates

-Estimates aren't currently supported due to lack of an API.
+Estimates aren't currently supported due to the lack of an API.
 If this opens up, harvested will include them.